 Elon, North Carolina

 So far, we have seen the life of Samuel.
 He was the boy who was not supposed to be born.
 His mom was infertile.
 He was born as a result of her intense prayers.
-He grew up in the Tabernacle, became a priest and then a judge and now he is an old man.
-He is still the top leader in the nation until we come to I Samuel 8.
+He grew up in the Tabernacle.
+He became a priest.
+He became a prophet.
+He became a judge.
+Now he is an old man but he is still the top leader in the nation, which brings us to I Samuel 8.

 This chapter is important practically.
-It is important politically.
+It tells us how to deal with a crisis, as we see how Samuel dealt with the biggest crisis of his life but this chapter is also important politically.
 The whole political system of the nation changed after this chapter.
 It could actually tell you how to vote.
-I want to look at this chapter through the lens of leadership.

 Let’s do a little review.
 It has been a long time since we have been in I Samuel.
 In the last chapter, revival broke out in the nation.
 The whole nation fell into revival.
 They were on fire.
 They confessed their sins.
 They repented.
 God blessed them.
 He delivered them from the Philistines and brought peace to the Israelites.
 Everything was going great.

 When we come to I Samuel 8, twenty or thirty years have passed and everything has changed.
 Samuel is old now (I Samuel 8:1).
 By the time we get to I Samuel 12, Samuel is grey haired.
 His sons are not children anymore.
 They are leaders (I Samuel 8:1).
 They are in ministry.

 The red-hot revival is over.
 Revivals do not last forever.
 That is why we need to keep having them.
 The people are dissatisfied.
 They are dissatisfied with their leaders.
 They are dissatisfied with their government.
 They were dissatisfied with God.
 The leaders come to tell Samuel how they feel and what the solution should be.

 Five Leadership Principles